 Enrolling Your New Dependent

-To enroll, go to Employee Self-Service > Benefits on Wolverine Access.
+To enroll, go to Benefits Self-Service on Wolverine Access.
 Select Initiate Life Events and follow the instructions.
 Click the enroll box on the Enroll Your Dependents section on the plan page for this dependent to add them to your benefit plan.

 Health, Dental and Vision Plans

 You will be allowed to add your new dependent to each of these benefits in which you are enrolled:

 - Health Plan (includes enrollment in the U-M Prescription Drug Plan)

 Enrollment is not automatic; you must make changes in Wolverine Access within 30 days.